How Elites Use the Term Misinformation as a Form of Censorship

 Age Restricted Content = Censorship?

-The following is an example of a video that has no reason to be age-restricted.
+The following is an example of a video with no reason to be age-restricted.

 More Censorship From YouTube & Google?

 One would have to ask why this video would be age-restricted.
 There is no sex or violence in this video.
-However, it explains the Vietnam War in a way that is at odds with the status quo.
-This appears to be a low-level type of censorship because the video exposes the false explanations around the Vietnam War.
+However, it explains the Vietnam War in a way that contradicts the status quo.
+This appears to be a low-level type of censorship because the video exposes false explanations about the Vietnam War.
 Does YouTube have this categorized as misinformation?
-This video was uploaded a number of years ago before Google began censoring videos.
-Now this enormous archive of uploaded videos that question the status quo must be moved to other video platforms as Google changed the rules and broke the trust of content creators after they made the effort to make YouTube their platform of focus.
+This video was uploaded several years ago before Google began censoring videos.
+Now, this enormous archive of uploaded videos that question the status quo must be moved to other video platforms as Google changed the rules and broke the trust of content creators after they made an effort to make YouTube their platform of focus.
 This fits into a long-term pattern of technology companies that calls into question the unregulated space of technology platforms.

 Misinformation on the Coronavirus Vaccine?

-We begin by understanding how vaccines work, which is a good place to start before getting into claims around vaccine misinformation.
+We begin by understanding how vaccines work, which is an excellent place to start before getting into claims around vaccine misinformation.

 The examples of misinformation given in this PBS video are, in fact, false.

-The Economists presents the story of a backlash against vaccines.
-It does an excellent job of describing how as trust in government declines, and are caught providing false information, that there is less likelihood for the public to follow their directives and believe the information they provide.
-One of the most prolific providers of false information has been Donald Trump, who is, of course, the head of the US government.
+The Economists present the story of a backlash against vaccines.
+It does an excellent job of describing how, as trust in the government declines and it is caught providing false information, the public is less likely to follow its directives and believe the information they provide.
+One of the most prolific providers of false information has been Donald Trump, who is the head of the US government.

 No Reason to Question the Current Vaccines?

 In the article The Pfizer and Moderna Exaggerating the Effectiveness of Their Corona Virus Vaccines, I covered that there are many reasons to question the vaccines that have been developed.
-Yet, it is presented in media that anyone who does not believe in the vaccines or writes about this is spreading misinformation.
+Yet, it is presented in the media that anyone who does not believe in the vaccines or writes about them is spreading misinformation.
 However, both Pfizer and Moderna have been caught repeatedly presenting false information.
-Yet, neither Pfizer nor Moderna are ever accused of spreading misinformation.
+Yet, neither Pfizer nor Moderna has ever been accused of spreading misinformation.
 The government could stop pharmaceutical companies from providing deceptive information to the public, but they don’t, as the pharmaceutical companies control governments.

 This video is amusing.
 It talks about skepticism about the vaccine and how a preacher is getting information about the vaccine in black areas.
 Is there not something a little ironic about a religious leader providing “accurate information?”
 Is anyone going to bring up the point that religion is false?
-In that, it has no evidence anything any religious people say is true?
+There is no evidence that any religious people say it is true.

 Biden has asked companies like Google to remove misinformation from their platforms.

-The next request will be to Biden my article on the Vietnam bombing as also being misinformation.
-And the Est D view is that censorship is good if the establishment Democrats do not agree with the information.
-The new definition of misinformation is whatever Est Ds and Pharma companies disagree with.
-Soon the Pentagon will say
+The following request will be to Biden my article on the Vietnam bombing and misinformation.
+The Est D view is that censorship is good if the Establishment Democrats disagree with the information.
+The new definition of misinformation is whatever Est Ds and Pharma companies disagree.
+Soon, the Pentagon will say

 “Any room on the censorship bus for us?”